DrBibop/RoR2VRMod/README.md

 Yes!
 The mod is only required for VR players.
 You can play with vanilla players just fine too!

 ### Where can I configure the mod like turning off snap turning?
-The VR Mod settings can be accessed in the mod manager while the game is closed.
+The VR Mod settings can be accessed with the in-game settings in the "VR" tab.
+You can also use the mod manager instead while the game is closed.
 On the left, click on `Config Editor > VRMod > Edit Config`.
 You can then change the settings to your liking.
 Once you're done, make sure to save your changes with the `Save` button on the top-right.

 ### Why play a 3rd person game in VR?
-It honestly feels pretty great!
-This mod makes you play in first person by default but you can always come back to third person using the config editor.
+This mod makes you play in first person by default but you can always come back to third person by going in the settings or the config editor.
+It's honestly not a bad experience!

 ### I can't press any buttons when I launch the game.
 This is likely because the game is not in focus on your PC.
 Make sure to click on the game window to pull it to the front.
 If your cursor is stuck in place, you can press the Windows key or Ctrl+Escape to unlock it and click on the game.
 If that doesn't fix it, relaunching the game should work.

 ### The game won't launch in VR!
 If you are using SteamVR and the game launches in game theatre mode, right click the game on Steam and go to `Properties > General`.
 You can then turn off the "Use Desktop Game Theatre while SteamVR is active" option.
-If it's still not working, there was likely an error when trying to activate VR.
-Ask for help on the [Discord server](https://discord.gg/eQ7Fwac).
+If you're using an Oculus headset, try enabling the "Use Oculus mode" setting in the config editor to bypass SteamVR.
+Finally, make sure your Steam and game folder are correctly set in the mod manager's settings.
+If it's still not fixed, ask for help on the [Discord server](https://discord.gg/eQ7Fwac).

 ### Can I change my controller binds?
 You can change your binds using SteamVR's binding system.
 Note that changing your binds won't change the icons shown in-game.
 There is currently no way to change your binds when using the Oculus Runtime instead of SteamVR.